Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *2) Do you agree or disagree with the range of illustrative scenarios that we have set out as possible trajectories to net zero in 2050?
 Are there any alternative evidence-based scenarios we should be considering?*

 Disagree.
-There is no realistic scenario or forecast in which technological and fuel developments can, on their own, make flying net zero by 2050.
-As the Climate Change Committee has advised, demand management measures (including taxes) are essential to control aviation emissions in the next 10 years.
+It is unrealistic that technology and fuel efficiency developments can make flying net zero on their own.
+The advice of the Climate Change Committee is to manage demand in order to control aviation emissions in the next 10 years.

 *3) Do you agree or disagree that we should set a CO2 emissions reduction trajectory to 2050?*